 Move front passenger seats as far back as possible.
 Read your operator's manual before driving or riding in a vehicle with airbags.

-For more information about seat belts, airbags and car safety seats, visit the Department of Public Safety's Office of Traffic Safety at ocentral.org/nc/2016/.
+For more information about seat belts, airbags, and car safety seats, visit the Department of Public Safety Office of Traffic Safety website at ots.dps.mn.gov.